 As he grew, he took on the bubble gum gambit on the Middle School bus.
 He bought Hubba Bubba Bubble Gum at the store on the corner and then sold the pieces for 25 cents each.
 Once, when he and his sister were on a school trip to Boston, he sold Allie’s lunch and juice boxes for spending money.
 The vice principal at the middle school had us on speed dial.
 There were days of real worry about this one, but I knew that under that tough kid I struggled with, was a tender boy’s heart.

-By high school he had learned there were boundaries and rarely got into real trouble.
-He was hot headed, he could be an ass and often played the part of tough boy jock.
+By high school, he had learned there were boundaries and rarely got into real trouble.
+He was hot-headed, he could be an ass and often played the part of tough boy jock.
 He developed a great group of friends, played football and track (because the coach required it) and continued to develop character.
 He was the one gathering his friends for the youth event, or concert.
 He’d work the phone arranging rides, gathering friends, and making things happen.
 I could see his servant heart, but he mostly showed a tougher side to the world around him.

 When he graduated from high school, he fulfilled his life-long wish and began to help people as an EMT.
-As an eighteen-year-old facing the worst days of people’s life, every day.
+As an eighteen-year-old facing the worst days of people’s lives, every day.
 I could still see his tender heart, his desire to gather people, and a heart to impact the world around him.
 I know the daily-ness of trauma took a toll, and like his father, I worried that the pressure would reshape him in some way.
 Yet, he loved his work.
 He was good at it.